jappie016/COBAB--ADB-connect-on-boot/README.md

 # COBAB--ADB-connect-on-boot
-Automatically detectects and connects to the randomized ADB port for specified ip address
+Automatically detects and connects to the randomized ADB port for specified IP address for seamless "ecosystem" experience, without a terminal popup